 Accommodate passengers with disabilities & special needs

 Passengers with disabilities

 US Airways is dedicated to providing safe, convenient and reliable travel to all individuals.
 US Airways employees are trained to comply with the Air Carrier Access Act (14 CFR Part 382).

 In accordance with the Air Carrier Access Act, US Airways will not discriminate against any passenger with a disability.
 Employees who interact with passengers with disabilities will exhibit kindness, awareness and respect.
 At every airport, US Airways has employees that have been trained as Complaint Resolution Officials to answer questions.

-US Airways accepts unaccompanied minors five (5) years through fourteen (14) years of age on nonstop flights only.
+US Airways accepts unaccompanied minors five (5) years through fourteen (14) years of age on nonstop flights and children eight (8) years through fourteen (14) years of age on connecting flights operated solely by either US Airways or American Airlines.
 An escort service charge of $150 (plus tax) per direction applies to all unaccompanied minors on US Airways flights.
 Young adults ages 15 - 17 years are accepted without restrictions.
 Children 15 and older are not subject to the unaccompanied minor policies.

 Exception: Young adults 15 - 17 years of age can be made an unaccompanied minor at the parents' discretion by paying the escort fee.
 When the escort fee is paid, all unaccompanied minor policies and procedures will be followed.